 In a nutshell, anywhere we can physically go, we're going to get there

-You will not find fees listed here, as there are too many different factors that go into determining these fees based on the specifics of each house.
+You will not find specific fees listed here, as there are too many different factors that go into determining these fees based on the specifics of each house.
+We will mention that our inspections begin at $400.00 and go up from there depending on the size of the house and where it is located

-Please feel free to call and we will be happy to give you a quote based on some specifics regarding the house you would like inspected, or tested.
+Please feel free to call and we will be happy to give you a quote based on some specifics regarding the house you would like inspected.